-Please read this IRB Net User Guide before submitting any IRB Applications.
+Please read this IRB Net Picture Guide before submitting any IRB Applications.
 If you have further questions, please refer to the training resources below.

 Below are list of resources for instructions on how to register, how to submit a new package, and other additional IRBNet assistance.

 Once you upload all the documents (e.g. application form, consent forms, CITI certificate, etc.) to your package and ready to submit your package, you will click on "Sign this Package" (see the left sidebar).
 Once you sign the package, then you need to click on "Submit this Package" to actually submit the package to the IRB Office.
 If you are a student, you must click "Share this Project" and find your advisor's name from the list and share the package with him or her so that she or he can sign the project as well.
 Your package will not be assigned to a reviewer until your package is signed by your advisor.